 Before referring infants to speech pathology, there are generally a number of signs to look out for.
 These types of problems can be identified in numerous ways, including:

-- Coughing, gagging, and/or choking during feeding sessions
+- Frequent coughing, gagging, and/or choking during feeding sessions

 - Lacking alertness during feeding sessions